Palestinians: Israeli troops kill 10 in West Bank violence

-JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces killed at least nine Palestinians and wounded several others in a large-scale raid Thursday in the occupied West Bank, Palestinian officials said.
-The deadliest single operation in the territory in two decades prompted Palestinian leaders to cut security ties with Israel, a move that could lead to more violence.
+JERUSALEM (AP) — Israeli forces on Thursday killed nine Palestinians — including at least seven militants and a 61-year-old woman — in the deadliest single incident in the occupied West Bank in two decades, Palestinian officials said.
+Two rockets were fired from Gaza early Friday, further escalating tensions.

-The Israeli military also fatally shot a 22-year-old Palestinian later in a separate incident.
+The Israeli military said both were intercepted by its Iron Dome missile defense system.
+It was the first such attack from the militant Hamas-ruled territory since Prime Minister Benjamin Netanyahu returned to power at the head of a far-right government that has pledged a tough line against Palestinian militancy.

-The raid in the Jenin refugee camp increases the risk of a major flare-up in Israeli-Palestinian fighting, poses a test for Israel’s new hard-line government and casts a shadow on U.S. Secretary of State Antony Blinken’s expected trip to the region next week.
+The raid in the Jenin refugee camp and the rocket fire increases the risk of a major flare-up in Israeli-Palestinian fighting and casts a shadow on U.S. Secretary of State Antony Blinken's expected trip to the region next week.

-The PA already has limited control over scattered enclaves in the West Bank, and its forces have little authority in militant strongholds like the Jenin camp.
+The PA already has limited control over scattered enclaves in the West Bank, and almost none over militant strongholds like the Jenin camp.
 But the announcement could pave the way for Israel to step up operations it says are needed to prevent attacks.

-Hamas, the Islamist militant group that controls Gaza, threatened revenge for the raid.
-Violent escalations in the West Bank have previously triggered retaliatory rocket fire from the Gaza Strip.
+Hamas, the Islamic militant group that controls Gaza, had earlier threatened revenge for the raid.
+Violent escalations in the West Bank have previously triggered retaliatory rocket fire from the Gaza Strip, which in turn has brought Israeli airstrikes down on the isolated and impoverished territory.

-Nabil Abu Rudeineh, a spokesman for the Palestinian Authority, said Abbas had decided to cut security coordination in “light of the repeated aggression against our people, and the undermining of signed agreements," referring to commitments from the Oslo peace process in the 1990s.
-He also said that the Palestinians planned to file complaints with the U.N.
+PA spokesman Nabil Abu Rudeineh said Abbas had decided to cut security coordination in “light of the repeated aggression against our people, and the undermining of signed agreements," referring to commitments from the Oslo peace process in the 1990s.
+He also said the Palestinians planned to file complaints with the U.N.
 Security Council, International Criminal Court and other international bodies.

-The PA last cut security coordination with Israel in 2020, over Prime Minister Benjamin Netanyahu’s drive to annex the occupied West Bank, which would render a future Palestinian state unviable.
+The PA last cut security coordination with Israel in 2020, over Netanyahu’s drive to annex the occupied West Bank, which would make a future Palestinian state all but impossible.
 But six months later, the PA resumed cooperation, signaling the financial importance of the relationship and the Palestinians’ relief at the election of President Joe Biden.

-Barbara Leaf, the top U.S. diplomat for the Middle East, said the administration was deeply concerned about the situation and said civilian casualties reported in Jenin were “quite regrettable.”
-But she also said the Palestinian announcement to suspend security cooperation with Israel was a mistake.
+Barbara Leaf, the top U.S. diplomat for the Middle East, said the administration was deeply concerned about the situation and that civilian casualties reported in Jenin were “quite regrettable.”
+But she also said the Palestinian announcement to suspend security ties was a mistake.

 “Obviously, we don’t think this is the right step to take at this moment,” she told reporters, saying the Palestinian vow to bring the matter to the U.N. and the International Criminal Court was problematic.